Abhay0123/Abhay0123/README.md

 <h3 align="left">About Me</h3>
 <div style="display: flex; justify-content: space-around;" >
  <p align="left" style="width: 50%;">Dynamic and enthusiastic SDET fresher for ensuring software
 quality.
-Seeking a challenging role in a organization where I can utilize my knowledge of test automation frameworks to contribute to the continuous improvement of software testing processes and deliver reliable and efficient software solutions.
+Seeking a challenging role in an organization where I can utilize my knowledge of test automation frameworks to contribute to the continuous improvement of software testing processes and deliver reliable and efficient software solutions.